KamilHs/fetch-currencies/README.md

 # Fetch Currencies Data

-Fetch currencies by date from and save them in database https://www.cbar.az/
+Fetch currencies by date from  https://www.cbar.az/ and save them in database
----
-# Usage
+# Configuration

 In ```dbConfig.php``` database configuration may be set.
 The default configuration is: